-• The applicant will conduct pre-construction botanical surveys that will include observation for and identification of primary host plants for the Quino checkerspot butterfly.
-These plants include

-• The applicant will flag and avoid all project activities in any areas where potential host plant populations are found during pre-construction surveys.
+- The applicant will conduct pre-construction botanical surveys that will include observation assessment for and identification of primary host plants for the Quino checkerspot butterfly These plants include plantain and white snapdragon, and may occur according to USFWS protocols (USFWS 2002).
+Particular attention will be paid to identification of plant habitat complexes in association with coastal sage scrub and annual grasslands. - The applicant will flag and avoid all project activities in any areas where potential host plant populations are found during pre-construction surveys.